 New England fall road trip packing guide

 There are some essential items you should pack for your Northeast fall road trip to make it as enjoyable as possible!
 I hadn’t explored much of New England or Upstate New York before this trip and found the weather to be a little up and down.
-One minute it was sunny and the next freezing and rainy!
+In fact, one minute it was sunny and the next freezing and rainy!

 Here are some must-pack items for your East Coast fall road trip:

 It’s likely to get colder than you are expecting, especially if you plan to be out during sunrise and sunset hours.
-It even snowed in New Hampshire towards the end of our trip!
-I would highly recommend packing a puffy jacket or a parka that has insulation.
+In fact, it even snowed in New Hampshire towards the end of our trip!
+So I would highly recommend packing a puffy jacket or a parka that has insulation.
 Here are some options: